Makri-Panagoula/AI-Projects/Kenken Puzzle/README.md

---Command line arguments :
-    While executing the program add the following arguments in corresponding order : input file, file with solutions , algorithm (+ heuristic ) you want to use choosing from FC,FC+MRV,MAC,MAC+LCV.
-There is an extra function in Kenken class ,check, that checks whether program output is the same as solutions(prints "EVERYTHING IS PERFECT" in that case),whether it didn't find a solution(None),or where the program output and solutions differ.
-Input file and solutions file must follow the same prototype as here:
+# Kenken Puzzle
+Our goal in this assignment is given a file with the Kenken's problem to produce a solution in the most time-effective way.
+## Command Line Arguments

+When executing the program, provide the following arguments in the specified order: input file, file with solutions, and the algorithm (+ heuristic) you want to use.
+Choose from `FC`, `FC+MRV`, `MAC`, `MAC+LCV`.

+The `Kenken` class includes an additional function called `check`, which performs the following checks:
+- Whether the program output matches the solutions file (prints "EVERYTHING IS PERFECT" if matching).
+- Whether the program didn't find a solution (returns `None`).
+- Where the program output and solutions differ.

+Both the input file and solutions file must adhere to the following prototype (as input_files examples):

         Kenken Board Size

         Target#CliqueParticipants#Operation